Trevor Boudreau

-Trevor Boudreau is a Canadian politician, who was elected to the Nova Scotia House of Assembly in the 2021 Nova Scotia general election.
+Trevor Boudreau (born 1979 or 1980) is a Canadian politician who was elected to the Nova Scotia House of Assembly in the 2021 Nova Scotia general election.
 He represents the riding of Richmond as a member of the Progressive Conservative Association of Nova Scotia.

+On September 14, 2023, Boudreau was appointed to the Executive Council of Nova Scotia as community services minister and minister responsible for L'nu affairs.
+He resigned from cabinet on February 22, 2024, for health reasons.
+Following his re-election in the 2024 election, Boudreau was re-appointed to cabinet as energy minister.

 Boudreau, a chiropractor, previously served as a municipal councillor and deputy mayor in Port Hawkesbury.